Skip to Content

 Wildlife Highlights

-Amboseli’s specialty is its elephants.
-Big herds roam the dusty plains in the morning and evening.
-During the day the elephants mostly spend their time partially submerged, foraging in Ol Okenya swamp.
-Having been protected from poaching for a long time, the Amboseli elephants carry particularly impressive ivory and are very relaxed around cars.
+Elephants are Amboseli’s specialty.
+Big herds roam the dusty plains morning and evening.
+During the day many elephants spend their time partially submerged, foraging in the park’s swamps.
+Having been protected from poaching, Amboseli’s elephants carry impressive ivory and are very relaxed around cars.
+Cheetah and lion sightings are fairly common.
+There’s also a signposted spotted hyena den, 4km/2.5mi northeast of the airstrip.
+Watch for bohor reedbuck lying low in the grass.

 Best Time for Wildlife Viewing

-Amboseli can be visited throughout the year, but the most rewarding wildlife watching is in the Dry season, from June to October, when animals gather around the marshes and other predictable water sources.
-When dry, animals crossing the sandy plains tend to kick up a lot of dust, offering some great photo opportunities when the light is low.
+Amboseli can be visited throughout the year, but the best wildlife watching is in the Dry season (June to October) when animals gather around marshes and other predictable water sources.
+When it’s dry, animals crossing the sandy plains kick up a lot of dust, offering great photo opportunities in the late afternoon.
+The dry spell between the rains, from January to February, can also be a great time for wildlife viewing.

 Wildlife Photos